ishaandey/node/week-4/lab/README.md

 ### Visualization

 1. Show me a couple of histograms that describe skill levels.
-You may need to change some of the skill levels
+You may need to conver the skill levels to numbers using the `.map()` function.

 2. What are common hobbies?
 Interests?
 Use the code below to generate a wordcloud.
 Replace `df.column` with whatever column you're interested in.